-The admin will click on the Pay button available on the order to mark the order amount paid to the seller.
+The admin will click on the Pay button available on the order under the action to mark the order amount paid to the seller.

-After clicking on the Pay button a transaction will be created for the order under Transactions.
+By clicking on the Pay button admin can create a transaction for the order under Transactions.

 The admin can click on a transaction to view the details of the transaction.